ggreer/geoff.greer.fm/_posts/2012-09-03-profiling-ag-writing-my-own-scandir.md

-Finally, I'd like to praise one piece of software and criticize another.
+I'd like to praise one piece of software and criticize another.
 I tip my hat to [Instruments.app](http://developer.apple.com/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Introduction/Introduction.html).
 I've found it invaluable for finding the causes of any memory leaks or performance issues.
 But I wag my finger at git.
 Git allows `.gitignore` files in any directory, and it allows these files to contain regular expressions.
 Worse, these regexes can reference sub-directories.
 For example, `foo/*/bar` is a valid ignore pattern.
 Regular expressions plus directory hierarchies translate to complicated implementations and confusing behavior for users.